ArdaUzun-55/Sonny-1-2-in-Sonny-2017-Rework/README.md

 You need APK editor to install this Mod.

-1.Step Download both the AssemblyCsharp.dll from the releases section.
+1.Step Download the AssemblyCsharp.dll from the releases section.

 2.Step install the APK editor.